Battle of Dresden: Battle

+26 August

-The following day, 26 August, Karl Philipp Fürst zu Schwarzenberg, sent the Coalition force of over 200,000 men to attack Saint-Cyr.
+The following day, 26 August, Schwarzenberg sent the Coalition force of over 200,000 men to attack Saint-Cyr.
 The Army of Bohemia was divided into three parts: the Left Wing consisted of Austrians and commanded by Schwarzenberg himself and included the 9 divisions of infantry, 3 divisions of cavalry and 128 guns; the Right Wing consisted of Russians and Prussians under Wittgenstein and included 2 Russian infantry divisions and von Kleist's Prussian corps and 158 guns; the Reserves behind the center consisted of the best Russian and Prussian troops under Barclay de Tolly and included 2 Russian grenadier divisions, 4 Russian Guard cavalry divisions, the Prussian Royal Guard and about 150 guns.
 The monarchs stayed with the reserves.

 In Dresden, Saint-Cyr's XIV Corps manned the various redoubts and defensive positions.
-From 6:00am to noon, the allies probed the French defenses.
+From 6:00am to noon, the coalition probed the French defenses.
 Napoleon arrived from the north about 10:00am with the Guard Infantry and Murat's I Cavalry Corps arriving shortly afterwards, covering 140 km in forced marches over three days.
 Napoleon's Guard consisted of 2 Young Guard Corps and the Old Guard Division.

 Shortly after 11:00am, the Coalition monarchs noticed the stream of French troops hurrying into Dresden from the north.
 There was a lull in the battle between noon and 3:00pm while the French reinforcements took positions and the Coalition leaders pondered whether they should fight Napoleon or withdraw.
 The Coalition finally began a bombardment and general assault starting about 3:00pm against the southern suburbs of the city.
 As the Coalition forces made progress, Napoleon swiftly dispatched reinforcements to the threatened areas – the I Cavalry Corps to the French right, Ney and the II Young Guard Corps to the center and Mortier and the I Young Guard Corps to the French left.
 At 5:30pm, Napoleon launched his riposte.
 By nightfall, the French had regained almost all of Saint-Cyr's original positions.
 As night fell on 26 August, a torrential downpour started that lasted throughout the night.
 The streams became swollen with water and the ground turned to mud.